Questions to Ask in Making the Decision to Accept a Staffing Assignment for Nurses

-If the assignment is being made because of an immediate need on the unit, a crisis, the decision to accept the assignment may be based on that immediate need.
-However, if the staffing pattern is an ongoing problem, the nurse has the obligation to identify unmet standards of care that are occurring as a result of ongoing staffing inadequacies.
+If the assignment is being made because of an immediate need or crisis on the unit, the decision to accept the assignment may be based on that immediate need.
+However, if the staffing pattern is an ongoing problem, you have the obligation to identify unmet standards of care that are occurring as a result of ongoing staffing inadequacies.
 This may result in a request for “safe harbor” and/or peer review.

-- Can I take the assignment in good faith?
+- Can you take the assignment in good faith?

 If not, you will need to get the assignment modified — or refuse the assignment.
 Consult your state’s nursing practice act regarding clarification of accepting an assignment in good faith.

 In understanding “good faith,” it’s sometimes easier to identify what would constitute bad faith.
 For example, if you have not taken care of pediatric patients since nursing school and you are asked to take charge of a pediatric unit, unless this is an extreme emergency, such as a disaster (in which case you would need to let people know your limitations, but you might still be the best person, given all factors for the assignment), it would be bad faith to take the assignment.

 It’s always your responsibility to articulate your limitations and to get an adjustment to the assignment that acknowledges the limitations you have articulated.
 Good-faith acceptance of an assignment means that you are concerned about the situation and believe that a different pattern of care or policy should be considered.
 However, you acknowledge the difference of opinion on the subject between you and your supervisor and are willing to take the assignment, and await the judgment of other peers and supervisors.